Video zur Finanzierung von Open-Access-Artikeln

 Open Access in African Studies

 For a long time, printed monographs and edited volumes were the primary form of publication in African studies.
 However, in recent years, the importance of (online) journals has increased greatly.
 For Africanists, the prestige of a journal is still often the decisive selection criterion.
 This holds true both for disciplinary and interdisciplinary journals.
-The Journal Impact Factor is gaining in importance, although it is demonstrably unsuitable for the evaluation of Africa-related publications (Association for African Studies in Germany [VAD], 2019).
+The Journal Impact Factor is also gaining importance, although it is demonstrably unsuitable for the evaluation of Africa-related publications (see African Studies Library, 2022).[1]

 Despite these circumstances, open access is still somewhat underrepresented in African studies compared with other disciplines, although there are now several important initiatives for the promotion of open access in African studies, for example the African Principles for Open Access in Scholarly Communication in and about Africa.
-The repository AfricArXiv is another important initiative (see the Disciplinary Repositories section on this page).
-Best-practice examples of open access were presented in 2017 within the framework of a workshop organised by the Specialised Information Service (FID) African Studies (VAD, 2017).
-Moreover, in the African Studies Toolbox, the FID African Studies regularly presents relevant information on open access, for example a series on the Zweitveröffentlichungsrecht – that is, the right under German Copyright Law to make the post-print of a scholarly publication available to the public 12 months after first publication – as well as information on open access initiatives of publishers with series of relevance to African studies.
-The latter initiatives are discussed in more detail in the Open Access Books section on this page.
+The repository AfricArXiv is an important initiative (see the Disciplinary Repositories section on this page).
+Best-practice examples of open access were presented in 2017 at a workshop organised by the Specialised Information Service (FID) African Studies (VAD e.
+V., 2017) and in 2022 in collaboration with open-access.network.
+Furthermore, in the African Studies Toolbox, the FID African Studies regularly presents relevant information on open access, for example a series on the Zweitveröffentlichungsrecht (secondary publication right) under German Copyright Law, as well as information on open access initiatives of publishers with series on Africa-related research.
+The latter initiatives are described in more detail in the Open Access Books section on this page.

 Open Access Journals

-Because African studies is an interdisciplinary field, there is no specific keyword for searching in the Directory of Open Access Journals (DOAJ).
-With 141 titles as of March 2024, journals from South Africa are particularly well represented, while 27 journals could be found under the keyword African studies.
+As African studies is an interdisciplinary field, there is no specific keyword for searching in the Directory of Open Access Journals (DOAJ).
+With 141 titles as of March 2024, journals from South Africa are particularly well represented, while 27 indexed journals could be found under the keyword African Studies.

 The open access journals of the Dakar-based Council for the Development of Social Science Research in Africa (CODESRIA) – for example Africa Development, African Sociological Review, African Journal of International Affairs, and Afrika Zamani – are among the pioneers of open access in African studies.
 They are available together with all back issues on the CODESRIA website.

 The journal Africa Spectrum has been published by the GIGA Institute for African Affairs (IAA) since 1966.
-Through financial support from the Federal Foreign Office, the Federal Ministry of Education and Research (BMBF), and the city of Hamburg, it is available in open access at SAGE.
-Since 2003, the journal has collaborated closely with the Association for African Studies in Germany (VAD).
-Members of VAD support this collaboration as editors, as members of the editorial board, as authors, and in the peer review procedure.
-Moreover, a subscription to the print edition is included in VAD membership (dual publishing).
+Through financial support from the Federal Foreign Office, the Federal Ministry of Education and Research (BMBF), and the city of Hamburg, it is available in open access at Sage Publishing.
+Since 2003, the journal has collaborated closely with the Association for Africa Studies in Germany (VAD).
+Members of VAD support this collaboration as editors, as members of the editorial board, as authors, and in the peer-review procedure.
+Furthermore, a subscription to the print edition is included in VAD membership (dual publishing).

-African Journals Online (AJOL) is a South African online service to provide access to African-published research, which lists 485 open access journals as of March 2024.
-Sabinet, also based in South Africa, provides access to selected full text African journals from or about Africa and as of March 2024 they list 130 open access journals.
+African Journals Online (AJOL) is a South African online service that provides access to research published in Africa.
+As of March 2024, it listed 485 open access journals.
+Sabinet, which is also based in South Africa, provides access to the full texts of journals from and about Africa; as of March 2024, it listed 130 open access journals.

 Open Access Books

-As of March 2024, OAPEN listed the same 25 titles under Africa; the number of titles listed under African History was 116.
+As of March 2024, OAPEN listed 25 titles under Africa and 116 titles under African History.
 On the Open Book Publishers website, search results under the keyword Africa include titles from various disciplines.

-African Minds is a not-for-profit, open access publisher of scholarly books based in Cape Town, South Africa.
-African Minds publishes predominantly in the social sciences and humanities.
+African Minds is a not-for-profit open access publisher of scholarly books based in Cape Town, South Africa; it publishes predominantly in the social sciences and humanities.

 Disciplinary Repositories